Chiller Maintenance Schedule

 The frequency of F-gas leak testing is determined by the size of the plant.
 This will be detailed in your F-gas file which is kept on site.
 Another record of this is kept by the chiller company at their registered office.
 The copies of the periodic leak testing sheets are kept by both parties.
 These detail the result of the test, refrigerant added to the system, refrigerant removed from the system and the required follow up actions.
 Some methods of leak detection are:

 On each visit our engineers remove the coverings of the ends of the condensers and panels.
 This is to inspect the whole machine for a sign of a leak.
-Any potential leak is marked for future identification of the location.
+Any potential leak is marked for future identification of where it is.
 A visual inspection will always be backed up with a further diagnosis such as:

 Superheat and Subcooling